 Assuming that current variances are thought to be typical of future and project schedule constraints will influence the completion of remaining effort.

-This formula calculates actual to date plus the remaining budget modified by performance:
+This earned value formula calculates actual to date plus the remaining budget modified by performance:

 EAC= AC+ (BAC-EV)/ (CPI*SPI)